neuroforgede/pg_auto_failover_swarm/docs/migrate-from-single-container/migrate-from-single-container.md

 This includes migrating from a PoC deployment of a Postgres container in Docker Swarm to a fully HA capable deployment.
 Following will be a step-by-step guide on how to achieve this.

+The lab assumes that you are running this on a single node swarm as it makes the steps simpler when it comes to watching the logs / executing into the shells.
+The concepts in this lab are transferrable to multinode deployments, though.

 ## Setup some variables to make the commands easier

 ```bash